cameron-yee/mdxfaildemo/src/content/reports/guidelines-for-assessing-instructional-materials-that-exemplify-the-ngss.md

 seoLang: en-us
 customTitle: false
 reportDate: May 2017
-description: This report includes four categories of criteria for evaluating student and teacher materials while also providing a blueprint for creating tools and processes to conduct valid assessments.
+cardDescription: This report includes four categories of criteria for evaluating student and teacher materials while also providing a blueprint for creating tools and processes to conduct valid assessments.
 sortOrder: 2
 ---